PrimaMateria/nixos/diary.md

 Specification](https://arduino.github.io/arduino-cli/0.19/library-specification/)
 requires such hierarchy as in github repo.
 Probably there was naming mismatch between the repository name and file names.
 Will continue next time.

+## Mon Apr 25 10:29:42 PM CEST 2022

+Introduce better organization of the modules after adding "yueix" and "mbenko".
+Encountered error message from git about "unsafe repository".
+Caused by running `./apply-system.sh` as sudo. `nixos-rebuild` using flakes executes git command as root on repository which is owned by other user and thus this message.
+This is caused by new recent git version.
+Fixed the issue by adding exception for the repository directory to the git config of the root.
+This is manual action and feels bit hacky.
+Subscribed to the github issue to see if some more proper solution will appear.